FAIRmat-NFDI/nomad-utility-workflows/docs/how_to/add_custom_tasks.md

 # How to add custom tasks to workflows using NOMAD's ELN Functionalities
 <!-- Implemented in nomad-utility-workflows/tests/utils/workflow_yaml_examples/solute_in_bilayer/ -->

-This how-to covers how to add a custom NOMAD entry in the case that some tasks or input/output of your workflow, will not automatically parsed and stored within a NOMAD archive, i.e., there it cannot be referenced within your workflow.
+This how-to covers how to add a custom NOMAD entry in the case that some tasks or inputs/outputs of your workflow are not automatically parsed and stored within a NOMAD entry, i.e., preventing you to reference these within your workflow.

 ## Example Overview